omniboard-dev/analyzer/README.md

 The uploaded content is then just metadata describing the projects and results but NOT the projects themselves.

-In theory, a check which matches everything could be constructed but such result will be rejected as it would be of unreasonable size...
+In theory, a check which matches everything could be constructed but such result will be rejected as the payload would be too large.
+The limits of how much data can be stored per check and per all checks for a project can be customized in organization settings in the Omniboard.dev app.